Merry Man: "He takes a wee percentage-"

 Compare and contrast Karmic Thief, who similarly targets oppressors but neglects the whole "give to the poor" bit.

 See Lovable Rogue, Gentleman Thief, Jerk with a Heart of Gold, Honor Among Thieves, Neighborhood-Friendly Gangsters, Scoundrel Code, Anti-Hero.
 See also Involuntary Charity Donation.
-Bonus points if the character is also an Archer Archetype.
+Bonus points if the character is also an Archer Archetype and/or Master Archer.

 - Baccano!: Isaac and Miria philosophize away their thefts by stealing from the mafia, or from those that they feel money is causing more harm to than good.